 Looking for an all-rounder of an Android TV box?
-Here’s one for you: the Tanix TX6S, which has an ample 64GB storage space alongside a 4GB of RAM and a speedy 5G Wi-Fi connectivity.
+The Tanix TX6S has an ample 64GB storage space alongside 4GB of RAM and a speedy 5G Wi-Fi connectivity.
 It features a stylish black rectangular design with a diamond-shaped gradient top, making it a sleek device to place among your TV setup.

-Moving deeper into the Tanix TX6S, it is powered by an Allwinner H616 quad-core chipset and runs on Android 10 operating system.
-The performance has been said to run smooth and stable upon loading and streaming movies or games.
+The Tanix TX6S is powered by an Allwinner H616 quad-core chipset and runs on the Android 10 operating system.
+Its performance has been said to run smooth and stable upon loading and streaming movies or games.

 While Tanix TX6S’ 64GB version happens to be their product’s maximum storage capacity, they are considerate enough to include a microSD card reader that allows you to expand another 32GB worth of space.
 Connectivity-wise, the Tanix TX6S has got you covered.
 This includes two USB 2.0 ports, Wi-Fi AC, Bluetooth 4.1 and HDMI 2.1 video port.

-There have been some reviewers whom complained about its laggy issue when not streaming.
-Another thing to note is that overheating issue is a common complaint upon running the Tanix TX6S, with the plastic case tends to get warmer since it only utilises a basic cooling system.
-Finally, it is strange that for an updated specs box, it does not have USB 3.0 port.
+There have been some reviewers who complained about its laggy issue when not streaming.
+Another thing to note is that the overheating issue is a common complaint upon running the Tanix TX6S, with the plastic case tends to get warmer since it only utilises a basic cooling system.
+Finally, it is strange that an updated specs box does not have USB 3.0 port.

-Tanix TX6S is far from perfect, but the Android TV box contains sufficient features for your home entertainment needs and a value-for-money price point worth considering for.
+Tanix TX6S is far from perfect, but the Android TV box contains sufficient features for your home entertainment needs and a value-for-money price point worth considering.

-The TV box runs on the Amlogic S905X3 quad-core chipset with an updated CPU core of ARM Cortex-A55 and Android 9.0 Pie operating system.
+The TV box runs on the Amlogic S905X3 quad-core chipset with an updated CPU core of ARM Cortex-A55 and the updated Android 10.0 operating system.
 These specs will stream movies/series and even play popular game titles, namely PUBG, smoothly.
 For the latter, it’s best for you to pick the 4GB model to prevent the unnecessary lagging issue.